 A HOLISTIC EDUCATION

 Children are encouraged to be involved in the arts, growing in their physical abilities, and developing their character.
 Students in all grades learn art, music, physical education, and swimming every week.
-In Kindergarten and First Grade, students learn the Hawaiian language through story and song, and regular Exordium presentations allow them to practice public speaking skills.
+In Kindergarten through Third Grade, students learn the Hawaiian language through story and song, and regular Exordium presentations allow them to practice public speaking skills.
 Upper Elementary students can participate in after-school volleyball and basketball.

 Our small classes allow our teachers to take time with each child to build the personal connections that support young learners and help them develop into virtuous young adults.
-There is a maximum of eighteen students in each class, augmented by aides in Kindergarten and first grade, and separate teachers for Latin, Music, Art, P.E., Swimming, and Hawaiian.
+Specialist teachers are hired for Music, Art, P.E., Swimming, and Hawaiian.

 Students are greatly encouraged in their spiritual development at Trinity.
 We recognize the Bible as God’s authoritative word, and it serves as our standard for instruction in the Christian faith.
 The curriculum includes Bible lessons and memory verses.
 Additionally, a Christian worldview guides students’ understanding of all subjects because God is the creator of all.
 Teachers develop children according to their heart attitudes and motivations.
 Our classrooms are orderly and focused.
 Discipline follows gospel principles such that standards are consistently upheld, in the context of love and acceptance, recognizing that we all have fallen short and are forgiven in Christ.
 Students learn to work out of gratitude and as a means of bringing glory to God and honoring their parents and their teachers.